sarm08/CTFs/TryHackMe/complete_beginner_path/blue/README.md

 ![msf_migrate](./images/msf_migrate.png)
 **Answer**: No answer needed

-#### Migrate to this process using the 'migrate PROCESS_ID' command where the process id is the one you just wrote down in the previous step.
+#### Migrate to this process using the 'migrate PROCESS-ID' command where the process id is the one you just wrote down in the previous step.
 This may take several attempts, migrating processes is not very stable.
 If this fails, you may need to re-run the conversion process or reboot the machine and start once again.
 If this happens, try a different process next time.
 **Answer**: No answer needed

 ## Cracking